Etsija/TCGraph/README.md

 Instructions:

 1. Put the jarfile into the folder where your "destinations.dat" (from plugin TrainCarts) resides
-2. Run this program (details are up to you) and choose your "destinations.dat" in the file chooser
-3. Choose output name (program suggests you one)
+2. Run this program from command line, using options if you like. "java -jar tcgraph.jar" gives you the usage
-4. Program outputs "destinations.txt" and "destinations.dot".
+3. Program outputs "destinations.txt" and "destinations.dot".
 The latter one is the one which you need from this on

 5. With "dot" tool installed into your system, write on command line
 > neato -tpdf destinations.dot -o destinations.pdf